Abraham Lincoln and Jefferson Davis were Brothers

-Several men have been named as Abraham Lincoln's father.
+Authors have named several people as Abraham Lincoln's father.
 Until recently, Samuel Davis was not one of them.
 The Davis family members that knew of the affair between Samuel Davis and Nancy Lincoln wanted it kept secret.
-If knowledge of the affair became known, it would destroy Samuel's marriage.
-Family members that knew the truth continued to kept it a secret from the public for over a hundred-and-fifty years.
-In 1970 some family members decided to go public.
+If Jane knew of the affair, it would destroy Samuel's marriage.
+Family members that knew the truth, continued to keep it a secret from the public for over a hundred-and-fifty years.
+In 1970, some family members decided to go public.
 The news received little or no attention.

-Not many people realize that Thomas Lincoln was castrated in childhood and could not have been Abraham Lincoln's biological father.
+Not many people realize that a doctor castrated Thomas Lincoln in childhood and he could not be Abraham Lincoln's biological father.

 Dennis Hanks and Nancy Hanks were cousins.
-They were both raised in the home of Thomas and Elizabeth Sparrow.
+Thomas and Elizabeth Sparrow raised them.
 Dennis said that Thomas Lincoln when tolerably young was castrated.

 When Herndon was writing a biography on Abraham Lincoln.
 He told A. Orendorff about his concern over Lincoln's legitimacy.
 Orendorff told Herndon, "the People wished and greatly wished to have the story of Lincoln's legitimacy well settled and forever fixed".